 Cloyd stated in the report that “evidence of intoxication of alcohol and or drugs was present on Driver 1 (Hatfield), and in the vehicle Driver 1 failed to maintain the traffic lanes resulting in a crash.”

-The Tri-City Record called and left messages for Hatfield and Williamson.
-They have not responded.
+The Tri-City Record called and left phone messages for Hatfield and Williamson on Thursday.

 Hatfield, a former defense attorney who has worked in Farmington and Durango, was appointed district attorney by Gov. Jared Polis in 2023.
-Running as a Democrat, he faces a challenge by Republican Jeremy Reed, a former deputy district attorney under Hatfield.
+Running as a Democrat, he now faces a challenge by Republican Jeremy Reed, a former deputy district attorney under Hatfield in the Nov.
+5 election.